->Longevity of terrapins is much more than other aquatic creatures which demands extra care.
+The longevity of terrapins is much higher than other aquatic creatures that demand extra care.

-In captivity, terrapins may suffer from a number of diseases which, if not treated by an experienced veterinary surgeon immediately, deteriorate soon and can even be fatal.
+In captivity, terrapins may suffer from a number of diseases that, if not treated by an experienced veterinary surgeon immediately, deteriorate soon and can even be fatal.

-Any injury should also be taken care as early as possible to avoid severe complications.
+Any injury should also be taken care of as early as possible to avoid severe complications.

-Terrapin health is largely related to its surrounding and the feed.
-The size of the terrapinarium, clean water with regular change and filtration, controlled water temperature, natural sunlight or artificially provided UV light and balanced food with additional supplement of vitamins and minerals (especially calcium) are the essential things to take care of for their well being.
+Terrapin health is largely related to its surroundings and the feed.
+The size of the terrapinarium, clean water with regular change and filtration, controlled water temperature, natural sunlight, or artificially provided UV light and balanced food with additional supplements of vitamins and minerals (especially calcium) are the essential things to take care of for their well-being.

-They may suffer from various infections caused by the foul water and most severe of them is the sore of oral-cavity due to which they may stop taking foods.
-It can be detected by watching them carefully.
+They may suffer from various infections caused by the foul water and the most severe of them is sores of the oral cavity due to which they may stop taking food.
+This can be detected by watching them carefully.
 They may keep their mouth half open and emit a terribly foul smell.

 Blindness is another common ailment caused by the lack of vitamin D, which they absorb from the sunlight, and vitamin A. Minerals like Calcium in the diet play an important role.
 Soft, rubbery, deformed shell or white patches on the carapace can occur due to calcium deficiency or calcium-phosphorus imbalance.

-Cracked shells, signs of worms or blood in the droppings, swellings or cuts are other ailments which bother terrapins quite often.
-By proper monitoring these can be detected and treated.
+Cracked shells, signs of worms or blood in the droppings, swellings, or cuts are other ailments that bother terrapins quite often.
+By proper monitoring, these can be detected and treated.

 Following are the few possible ways to keep a terrapin healthy: